Tomàs Padró: Biography

 The peak period of his work as an illustrator coincided with the "Glorious Revolution" of 1868.
-He was married in 1870, and had three children.
+He married in 1870, and had three children.
 During the short reign of King Amadeo I, he lived in Cartagena, where he worked as an artistic correspondent for La Ilustración Española y Americana.

 His most significant book illustrations were for La Historia de España, by Modesto Lafuente, and his best remembered journalistic drawings were for the satirical magazine, La Flaca.
 Also notable were those for El Museo Universal and La Campana de Gracia; as well as for magazines outside Spain, such as L'Illustration, the Illustrirte Zeitung and Le Monde Illustré.